bjorkert/patches/README.md

 Loop's recommendation remains the default option, and there are scenarios where Loop would recommend more insulin than the basic calculation, such as when the blood glucose value is too high and Loop includes a correction in the dosage.

 With this patch, the feature to click on Loop's recommended value to copy it to the entered bolus value is restored (it was removed in Loop 3).
 &nbsp;
+## 2 hours Lolipop
+This patch reverts the carb absorption time for the lollipop (fast) icon in Loop 3 to its original value of 2 hours, which was used in Loop 2.
+The other default carb absorption times remain unchanged, so the taco (medium) icon remains at 3 hours, and the pizza (slow) icon remains at 5 hours, which is the same as in Loop 3.
+It's worth noting that Loop 2 had a carb absorption time of 4 hours for the pizza (slow) icon.
+&nbsp;
 &nbsp;
 # Loop Follow patches